rupor-github/kindle/README.md

 In order to have full working Go on Windows 64 bits, targeting **Windows 32/64 bits and Linux ARM** you will need to obtain and setup following tools:

 * [mingw compilers for 32 and 64 bits](http://win-builds.org)
-* [mingw64 hosted cross-compiler for arm](https://github.com/rupor-github/kindle/blob/master/cross/) (armkpw2.exe is RAR5 based self-extracting archive - *note* that self extractor will need to create symbolic links, so it has to be run with admin privileges!)
+* [mingw64 hosted cross-compiler for arm](https://github.com/rupor-github/kindle/blob/master/cross/) (armkpw.exe is RAR5 based self-extracting archive - *note* that self extractor will need to create symbolic links, so it has to be run with admin privileges!)
 * [Git](http://msysgit.github.com)
 * [SVN](http://www.sliksvn.com)
 * [Mercurial](http://mercurial.selenic.com)